codejake/benchmarking/README.md

 Note: I bet these tests would look a lot different on Linux.

-macOS 26.0 on Apple Silicon MacBook Pro with M2 Pro.
+Tests executed on macOS 26.0 on Apple Silicon MacBook Pro with M2 Pro.

 Note: Ordered from fastest to slowest.